JoungheeKim/fuseAD/README.md

-# fuseAD
+# FuseAD
-This is a project to reproduct fuseAD paper.
+This is a project to reproduct [FuseAD paper](https://arxiv.org/abs/1912.08785).

 ## Dataset